Official symbols and emblems

 Northern Territory Coat of Arms

-The Coat of Arms is symbolic of the people, history and landscape of the NT.
+The Northern Territory Coat of Arms is symbolic of the people, history and landscape of the NT.

-The eagle holds an Aboriginal Tjurunga stone that rests on a helmet.
-The helmet is a reminder of the NT's war history.
+Above the shield an eagle with spread wings holds an Aboriginal Tjurunga stone in its talons and rests on a plumed helmet.
+The helmet is a reminder of the NT’s war history.

 Red kangaroo